Diffusion-Based Audio Inpainting: A DIFFUSION MODEL FOR AUDIO INPAINTING

 The audio inpainting task can be formulated as a linear inverse problem \cite{adler2011audio}.
 Consider an audio signal $\bm{x}_0$ and its observed version $\bm{y}$ with missing samples.
 We can write their relation as

-where $\textbf{m}$ is a binary mask operator, $\odot$ represents the Hadamard product, or element-wise multiplication, and $\bm{n} \sim \mathcal{N}(\mathbf{0}, \sigma_n^2 \mathbf{I})$ is the (optional) measurement noise \footnote{In the experiments, the observations are considered noiseless but the measurement noise is included for theoretical convenience.}.
+where $\textbf{m}$ is a binary mask operator and $\odot$ represents the Hadamard product, or element-wise multiplication.
 In this work, we consider the operator $\textbf{m}$ as a known compact binary mask, having the value 0 at locations where samples are missing and 1 otherwise.
 The goal is to recover the original signal $\bm{x}_0$ when the observed measurements $\bm{y}$ and mask $\textbf{m}$ are known.
-With this formulation, the \textit{measurement likelihood} $p(\bm{y}|\bm{x}_0)$ takes the form of a Gaussian distribution: